AL-NFLY/spotiplay/README.md

 # Spotiplay
-This is a full-stack music streaming website
+This is a full-stack music streaming website, inspired by Spotify.

 Techstack:
 - Typescript